ceesem/awesome-connectomics/readme.md

 <!-- description -->

 This list focuses on circuit-scale synapse resolution volumetric neuroanatomy datasets and tools such as those produced by electron microscopy (EM).
 It includes resources for data access, neuronal morphology analysis and visualization, network analysis and statistics, and well-curated datasets from various organisms.
+The aim is to highlight tools that are broadly applicable across datasets or that might inspire new approaches.
+If in doubt that a tool is quite mature enough to be included, we encourage discovery even if a tool is not yet fully mature.

 Note: This repository is just starting out and will be expanded over time.
 Contributions welcome, and please take no offense if your tools or datasets are not yet listed!
 Please see the [contributing guidelines](contributing.md) to help us grow this list.